-- How DDC-I and Rapita can provide an end-to-end solution for addressing CAST-32A objectives.
+- How DDC-I and Rapita can provide an end-to-end solution for addressing CAST-32A objectives (now known as AMC 20-193)

 - How to integrate the RVS toolsuite on Deos for on-target safety-critical timing analysis.